Input

 AIM Section($AIM)

 This section is relevant if OUTPUT=AIM is specified.
 The content of this section is an optional file name specified by users.
 This file name will be used as the WFN file name.
-By default, the content of WFN file will be stored in ".wfn" file with the same name as input for standalone distribution and in ".dat" file for module distribution.
+By default, the content of WFN file will be stored in ".wfn" file with the same name as input.

 Initial guess description ($GUS)